elailai94/CDK-TypeScript/README.md

 ![TypeScript](https://img.shields.io/badge/TypeScript-007ACC?style=for-the-badge&logo=typescript&logoColor=white)

 ### About
 This repository contains practice code to provision infrastructure on Amazon Web Services (AWS) using the AWS Cloud Development Kit (CDK) and TypeScript.
-The code is based on the materials covered in the [AWS Infrastructure with TypeScript: Getting Started](https://www.pluralsight.com/courses/aws-infrastructure-typescript-getting-started) on Pluralsight by [David Tucker](https://github.com/davidtucker).
+The code is based on the materials covered in the [AWS Infrastructure with TypeScript: Getting Started](https://www.pluralsight.com/courses/aws-infrastructure-typescript-getting-started) course on Pluralsight by [David Tucker](https://github.com/davidtucker).

 The `cdk.json` file tells the CDK how to execute the app.
 When the app is deployed, it creates an API Gateway, EC2 instance with a Docker container managed by ECS & Fargate, Lambda function and S3 bucket.